jfecher/ante-website/content/docs/language.md

 print ref2                     // "Hello, World!"
 ```

-The `imm` and `xcl` reference kinds are used prevent operations that would be unsafe
+The `imm` and `uniq` reference kinds are used prevent operations that would be unsafe
 on references which may be mutably shared.
 A common theme of these operations is that they hand
 out references inside of a type with an unstable shape.
 For example, handing out
 a reference to a `Vec` element would be unsafe in a shared context since the `Vec`'s contents